ClusterCockpit/ClusterCockpit-specs/interfaces/lineprotocol/README.md

 ## Mandatory fields per measurement:
 The field key is always `value`.
 No other field keys are evaluated by the ClusterCockpit ecosystem.

-## Optional tags depending on the measurment:
+## Optional tags depending on the measurement:

 In some cases, optional tags are required like `filesystem`, `device` or `version`.
 While you are free to do that, the ClusterCockpit components in the stack above will recognize `stype` (= sub type) and `stype-id` in the future.
 So `filesystem=/homes` should be better specified as `stype=filesystem,stype-id=/homes`